5-HT2C receptor: Distribution

 5-HT_{2C} receptors are located mainly in the choroid plexus, and in rats is also found in many other brain regions in high concentrations, including parts of the hippocampus, anterior olfactory nucleus, substantia nigra, several brainstem nuclei, amygdala, subthalamic nucleus and lateral habenula.
 5-HT_{2C} receptors are also found on epithelial cells lining the ventricles.

 Function

 The 5-HT_{2C} receptor is one of the many binding sites for serotonin.
 Activation of this receptor by serotonin inhibits dopamine and norepinephrine release in certain areas of the brain.

-5-HT_{2C} receptors are claimed to significantly regulate mood, anxiety, feeding, and reproductive behavior.
+5-HT_{2C} receptors are claimed to significantly regulate mood, anxiety, feeding, and reproductive behavior, and might also be related to executive function.
 5-HT_{2C} receptors regulate dopamine release in the striatum, prefrontal cortex, nucleus accumbens, hippocampus, hypothalamus, and amygdala, among others.

 Research indicates that some suicide victims have an abnormally high number of 5-HT_{2C} receptors in the prefrontal cortex.
 Agomelatine, which is a 5-HT_{2C} and 5-HT_{2B} antagonist as well as a MT_{1} and MT_{2} agonist, is an effective antidepressant.
 It has been found to act, through its 5-HT2C receptor antagonism, as a norepinephrine-dopamine disinhibitor because antagonism of 5-HT_{2C} results in an increase of dopamine and norepinephrine activity in the frontal cortex.